lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

    * If the access token is not valid anymore, the peer P deletes all the EDHOC sessions associated with the access token, as well as the OSCORE Security Context derived from each of those sessions.

+     Note that, when specifically considering the EDHOC and OSCORE profile of ACE, an access token is associated with at most one EDHOC session (see {{Section 4.4 of I-D.ietf-ace-edhoc-oscore-profile}}).

-     If the peer P acted as ACE client, then P obtains a new access token from the ACE AS, and uploads it to the other peer acting as ACE RS.
+     If the peer P acted as ACE client, then P obtains from the ACE AS a new access token, which is uploaded to the other peer acting as ACE RS.

      Finally, the application at P moves to step 4.